nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 </tr>
 <tr style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
 <td style="border: 1px solid grey; border-collapse: collapse; padding:10px; text-align:left">
-<markdown>The module is fine.
+<markdown>The course is fine.
 My only complaint is that JavaFx is outdated and should really be changed to something more relevant in recent times like Swing. https://stackoverflow.com/questions/7358775/java-gui-frameworks-what-to-choose-swing-swt-awt-swingx-jgoodies-javafx </markdown>

 <box type="info" icon=":fas-comment:" light><span class="text-info"><markdown>JavaFX, while not very new, is the latest and the flagship GUI technology for Java desktop applications.
 It was created as a replacement for older technologies such as Swing and AWT.
 The S/O post you cited was written at a time JavaFX was still new and not yet established itself as the successor of the other technologies mentioned.
 Also, some of [my general responses](#general) are related to your comments.</markdown>
 </span></box>